DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 navigation: 20.35
 navigation_title: If you do not have a degree
 navigation_description: You need a degree to get qualified teacher status (QTS).
 If you're not already studying for one, find out more about undergraduate degree courses.
-inset_text:
- funding-holding-message:
-    text: |-
-      The figures on this page apply if you're starting your training $bursaries_fundingdates$.
-Financial support for courses starting the following year will be announced in autumn 2024.
 expander:
   international:
     title: undergraduate degree courses